Book: “Swarming Media.” Emerald. 2021-2.

 Public Art Installation: Entanglements and Interventions: Exploring the Digital World through Art, London Barbican, November 2015.
 A pop-up exhibition exploring the performative intersection of art, technology, and creativity in furthering academic practice.
 Held in association with the “Kinesis and Stasis” ‘un-conference’ run by the TECHNE AHRC Doctoral Training Partnership.

-Poster: Defining the Digital Arts: A Case Study in Digital Literature, King’s College London, June 2015.
+Paper Presentation: Defining the Digital Arts: A Case Study in Digital Literature, King’s College London, June 2015.
 Presented at the first early career researcher conference in Digital Arts and Humanities at King’s College London, “Blue Skies Above, Solid Ground Below: Innovation and Sustainability in Digital Humanities”.

-Public Art Installation: The Long Goodbye: A Conversation across a Century, Exeter, August 2014.
+Artist’s Talk: The Long Goodbye: A Conversation across a Century, Exeter, August 2014.
 Contributed digital art prints to a commemorative exhibition marking the centenary of the start of the First World War.
 Provided an introductory talk at the public opening related to the work exhibited, exploring the relations between Morse telegraphy and modern digital communications.

-Paper: God’s Eye View: The Digital Earth From Orbit, University of Exeter, September 2014.
+Paper presentation: God’s Eye View: The Digital Earth From Orbit, University of Exeter, September 2014.
 Delivered as part of the “Green Connections: Environmental Response & the Arts” conference, this paper explored the iconography of the ‘Whole Earth’ for the modern environmental movement, and effectively served as a companion to a paper delivered the previous month at “Cosmographies”.

-Paper: Data Space: Discovering the Digital Cosmos, Falmouth University, July 2014.
+Paper presentation: Data Space: Discovering the Digital Cosmos, Falmouth University, July 2014.
 Delivered as part of the “Cosmographies” conference, this paper examined the communications networks that bring images of the cosmos within the domain of digital experience.